webuild-consortium/webuild-github-policies/docs/02-contribution-guidelines.md

 1. Search existing issues for similar work
 2. If no issue exists, create one describing the problem, proposed solution, and expected impact
-3. Wait for maintainer feedback/approval
+3. Wait for maintainer feedback and approval
-4. Get issue assigned to you
+4. Request assignment to the issue

 **Video: Discussion on the issue**